 The Society’s mission is to facilitate this interaction by promoting personal growth and professional development through education and collaboration.
 It is through the interactions and contributions of our members that we foster mutually meaningful business relationships.

-Our education process is accomplished through the presentation of technical papers at our Annual Conference and MarketPlace, which is held the first week of March in Chicago.
+Our education process is accomplished through the presentation of technical papers at our annual conference, BakingTECH, and year-long regional and virtual educational courses and workshops.

 Creed of the Bakery Engineer 1924